 A company is formed by submitting its Memorandum and Articles of Association to the Companies House along with the registration fee.
 Every company has a Memorandum of Association (except for an LLP), which determines its name, where its registered office may be situated and what it may do (its objects).
 The rules for the conduct of the companys internal affairs are contained in its Articles of Association.
 There is a standard form for the articles (in the case of a company limited by shares known as Table A), but this may be modified.

-The minimum number of shareholders is one, the maximum number of shareholders is fifty in the case of a private company.
+The minimum number of shareholders is one.
+There is no the maximum number of shareholders.
 Corporate shareholders are allowed.
 Shares may be held jointly by two or more people.

 Certain information about company shareholders will be disclosed on public record.